gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The current systemd updater does not meet those requirements:
 - Its use of package managers leads users to accidentally upgrade Teleport.
 - Its installation process is complex and users end up installing the wrong version of Teleport.
-- Its update process does not provide safeties to protect against broken updates.
+- Its update process does not provide sufficient safeties to protect against broken updates.
 - Customers are not adopting the existing updater because they want to control when updates happen.
 - We do not offer a nice user experience for self-hosted users.
 This results in a marginal automatic updates adoption and does not reduce the cost of upgrading self-hosted clusters.

 ## How

-The new agent automatic updates will rely on a separate `teleport-update` binary controlling which Teleport version is installed.
-Automatic updates will be implemented via incrementally:
+The new agent automatic updates system will rely on a separate `teleport-update` binary controlling which Teleport version is installed.
+Automatic updates will be implemented incrementally:

-- Phase 1: Introduce a new updater binary which does not rely on package managers.
+- Phase 1: Introduce a new, self-updating updater binary which does not rely on package managers.
 Allow tctl to roll out updates to all agents.
 - Phase 2: Add the ability for the agent updater to immediately revert a faulty update.
-- Phase 3: Introduce the concept of agent update groups and make users chose in which order groups are updated.
+- Phase 3: Introduce the concept of agent update groups and make users chose the order in which groups are updated.
 - Phase 4: Add a feedback mechanism for the Teleport inventory to track the agents of each group and their update status.
 - Phase 5: Add the canary deployment strategy: a few agents are updated first, if they don't die, the whole group is updated.
 - Phase 6: Add the ability to perform slow and incremental version rollouts within an agent update group.

-The updater will be usable after phase 1, and will gain new capabilities after each phase.
+The updater will be usable after phase 1 and will gain new capabilities after each phase.
 After phase 2, the new updater will have feature-parity with the old updater.
 The existing auto-updates mechanism will remain unchanged throughout the process, and deprecated in the future.